lehoanganhtai13/learn-mlops/README.md

     - IoT rule file example to trigger action `kinesis` and `republish` for error, you can optionally choose the approriate action for specific scenario, it could be `s3`, `lambda`, `dynamoDB`, etc:
         - `ACTION_ROLE_NAME`: name of the IAM role that has permissions to access the Amazon Kinesis Firehose stream.
         - `ERROR_ACTION_ROLE_NAME`: name of the IAM role that has permissions to republish the message to another MQTT topic `ERROR_TOPIC_NAME`.
+        - `qos`: Quality of Service (QoS) level for the MQTT subscription
+            - QoS 0: the message is delivered at most once.
+This is the fastest mode of transfer, but there's no guarantee that the message is received.
+            - QoS 1: the message is delivered at least once.
+The sender stores the message until it gets an acknowledgement from the receiver.
+This ensures that the message is received, but there might be duplicates.
+            - QoS 2: the message is delivered exactly once.
+This is the safest, but slowest mode of transfer.
     ```json
     {
         "sql": "SELECT * FROM '<TOPIC_NAME>'",